searchdiscovery/mohawk-flooring-dl-spec/events/Form Submission Failed.md

 ## Form Submission Failed

-Set when a visitor submits a form that is not Contact Us or the Quote form, and that form failes due to some kind of error
+Set when a visitor submits a form (that is not Contact Us), and that form failes due to some kind of error.
+This would include the Quote Request Form (and any others as applicable)

 ## Javascript Code
 ```js